Professional reporting on sustainability

-- Each topic defined will be managed - with strategic goals, effective actions and a frequent evaluation of what has been achieved.
+- Each defined topic will be managed – with strategic goals, effective actions and a frequent evaluation of what has been achieved.
 These management approaches are also the central and structural reporting element.

-- Each GRI reporting organization must explain whether it reports according to the "Core" or "Comprehensive" option.
+- Each GRI reporting organisation must explain whether it reports according to the "Core" or "Comprehensive" option.
 These options are based on a table with criteria that need to be met, but which differ in quantitative and qualitative aspects.
 In addition, at the preliminary stage, there is the possibility of reporting "according to GRI".